-- You can use a bow and arrow to take fish from clear, shallow waters of between three and four feet deep.
+- Did You Know?
+You can use a bow and arrow to take fish from clear, shallow waters of between three and four feet deep.
 When you locate your target in the water, aim lower rather than higher to reduce your chance of missing.

 The fly fishing method has long been a classic, but that doesn’t make it any less challenging or exciting, especially for beginners.
 While most rod and reel techniques involve heavier or weighted equipment, this method is known for its weightless artificial lures, known as flies, as well as its quick, precise casts.
 Fly tying in and of itself is a popular past time, which many fishermen and women strive to perfect.

 Within this fishing method, there are a few different techniques and gear to take advantage of, depending on where you plan to fish.
 For example, you would typically use a longer rod to fly fish in larger bodies of water or a shorter rod to take fish from smaller environments.